How It Works

 A sound human resources function is important, and mistakes can be costly.
-It’s comforting to have an HR professional on call, especially if you aren’t one yourself.
+It’s comforting to have an HR professional standing by, especially if you aren’t one yourself.
 And if you are one yourself, you know how comforting it is to get a second opinion!

 Our mission may be unemployment-related, but our HR professionals think broader than that!
 You can contact them for advice on any HR-related topic, not just unemployment.

-We are proud to offer the largest and most experienced claims assistance and customer service team in the industry.
+We are proud to offer the most experienced claims assistance and customer service team in the industry.